Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Coded Distributed Computing

 To tackle the above challenge and maximize the benefit of multicasting for reducing the shuffling load, we propose a nested coded shuffling strategy, which exploits coded multicasting opportunities for all IVs.
 Our strategy adopts an approach similar to the one proposed in \cite{Xu&Shao:TCOM21} in processing a job.
 However, the heterogeneous CDC scenario considered in \cite{Xu&Shao:TCOM21} is different from ours, where it is assumed that all files are needed to process a job, while the workers have different mapping loads and reducing loads.
 In our work, we consider a more general heterogeneous scenario, where each job may only require a subset of the $N$ files, and each file has different popularity of being accessed by jobs.

 Based on the file placement, each unique worker subset $\Sc$ is assigned an exclusive file subset.
-Thus, worker $k$ needs IVs from worker subsets in $\{\Sc': \Sc' \subseteq \Kc, k\notin \Sc'\}$.
-We first describe the shuffling strategy for worker $k$ in worker subset $\Sc$, for $|\Sc|\ge2$.\footnote{If worker subset $\Sc$ only has a single worker $|\Sc|=1$, there are no IVs need to be shuffled.} The same strategy is then applied to all other $\Sc$'s containing worker $k$, and to all other workers.
+Thus, worker $k$ needs IVs from worker subsets in $\{\Sc: \Sc \subseteq \Kc, k\notin \Sc\}$. {In other words, worker $k$ needs IVs from all the other workers in any subset $\Sc$ containing worker $k$.
+We first introduce a shuffling strategy for worker $k$ to obtain IVs in a worker subset $\Sc\subseteq\Kc, |\Sc|\ge2$.
+It consists of three steps:}

-For a job with file set $\Dc$, the proposed nested coded shuffling strategy consists of three steps:

-\begin{itemize} \item Step 1: \emph{Identify residual IVs.} Identify the IVs and the residual IVs to be sent to each worker in $\Sc$; \item Step 2: \emph{Nested grouping of IVs.} Recursively regroups portion of IVs of the same size so that they can be coded into the same message to be multicasted in the subset of $\Sc$; \item Step 3: \emph{Coded message formation.} Generate coded messages to be multicasted to other workers. \end{itemize}
+\begin{itemize} \item Step 1: \emph{Identify residual IVs.} Identify the IVs and the residual IVs to be sent to each worker in $\Sc$; \item Step 2: \emph{Nested grouping of IVs.} {Determine the portion of IVs to be coded into the same message to be multicasted to other workers in $\Sc$; Identify remaining IVs that are not coded in $\Sc$ as residual IVs to be sent in $\Sc^{\prime}\subset\Sc$;} \item Step 3: \emph{Coded message formation.} Generate coded messages to be multicasted to other workers. \end{itemize}